1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 #### N-Grams

-Finally we’ll tackle this problem:
+Finally, we’ll tackle this problem:

-Burger Kingis two words.
+Burger King is two words.
 BurgerKing should be two words, but a computer will see it as one.
 Thus, when we calculate our Document Term Matrix, these terms won’t match.

 N-grams are a way of breaking strings into smaller chunks where N is the size of the chunk.
 So, if we set N to 3, we get: